Gaspar-Cdv/JS-Scroll-Reveal/README.md

 If the delay value is not a valid number, the element will appear with no delay.

-**Note : the delay value works for both in and out animations.
-You can't have independant values.** It will be implemented in the next update.
-In the example below, the animation will start after 1 seconde for both classes :
+You can set up the delay independently for in and out animations.
+You have to use `sr-out-delay`, it works just like `sr-delay` :

-	<div class='sr-slide-left sr-out-fade sr-delay-1000'></div>
+	<div class='sr-fade sr-delay-200 sr-out-fade sr-out-delay-400'></div>

 ### Trigger of the animation